Cannabis Research Continues to Escalate Despite Volatility of the Industry

 • What other factors affect the entry and buildup of microbial contamination in cannabis production?

-This study to a close look at the factors affecting the buildup of total yeast and mold (TYM) levels in inflorescences of high THC-containing Cannabis sativa.
+This study took a close look at the factors affecting the buildup of total yeast and mold (TYM) levels in inflorescences (flowers) of high THC-containing Cannabis sativa.
 The investigators analyzed >2,000 fresh and dried samples by assaying for TYM over a 3-year period.
 The objective was to identify specific factors which can contribute to TYM levels.

 In total, over 20 species of fungi and yeasts were cultured from the samples.
 The variables that significantly (P < 0.05) increased these TYM levels (number of CFU/sample) included: